isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 Expected Results:
   - The document should save, BUT
   - you should get an Warning that says the metadata didn't save.
+# TODO Capitalization Pass
 #### Test specific mapping overrides default
 Steps:
   - Remove all Profile Mappings
   - add a mapping from `[Default]` to `Default`
   - add a mapping from `Document` to `number metadata`
-  - assign a Document in SharePoint to have 5 Actual Work
+  - choose a Document in SharePoint
+  - update the `Actual Work` column of the document to have a value of 5
   - attempt to save the document to Laserfiche

 Expected Results:
   - The document should successfully save
-  - The document's field `Number (2)` should have a value of 5.
+  - The document's number field should have a value of 5.
 #### Test replace with URL action
 Steps:
   - edit the mapping from `Document` so that it points to `Replace with Link`